Queensland Renewable Energy Zones

-The Queensland Government is investing $145 million to establish 3 renewable energy zones across Queensland.
+The Queensland Government has committed $145 million to establish three renewable energy zones in northern, central, and southern Queensland.

 In these areas, we will: